Blog post

 • Use alternative credit data obtained from telecom or utility providers or self-reported by users.

-• Provide a self-report form for the user to include any additional documents they deem necessary.
+• Provide a self-report form so users can include any additional documents they deem necessary.

 A Technical Blueprint for Banks